Geography

 Exeter EX4 4RJ

 Federico Caprotti is an urban geographer interested in urban futures.
 He is especially interested in digital urbanism, with a focus on urban AI and platform urbanism, and in the future of off-grid cities, especially infrrastructures in informal areas of cities.
+He has also carried out research on post-pandemic urban planning.
 He supevises PhD and Masters students, and teaches undergraduate courses on global urban futures, southern urbanism, and overseas field-based courses.

-He is currently carrying out research on off-grid solar infrastructures, off-grid cooling, and urban wellbeing and the links between infrastructural disruption and traumatic experiences of off-grid living.
+Federico is currently carrying out research on urban off-grid solar infrastructures including cooling, and urban wellbeing and the links between infrastructural disruption and traumatic experiences of off-grid living.
 Funded by a range of research agencies and other sources, this work is currently being carried out in South Africa and Uganda.
-He also worked for almost 20 years on future urban projects in China.
+He also worked for nearly 20 years on future urban projects in China.
 Theoretically, Federico is interested in applying insights from urban political ecology, socio-technical transition theory, Actor-Network Theory (ANT) and studies of innovation to his research.
+A keen interdisciplinary researcher, he publishes with a wide range of scholars and practitioners from multiple countries.

 Federico's research has been funded by over £2.2m from a range of funding bodies in the UK, EU, China, Taiwan and South Africa, including the ESRC, British Academy, Royal Society and UK Energy Research Centre.
 Additionally, since 2022 he has been involved in consultancy with external partners: this work has attracted £1.8m since 2022.